MarkoMelle/shoe-store/README.md

 - **Responsive Design**: Fully optimized for a seamless experience on both desktop and mobile devices.

 ## Technologies Used:

-## Live Demo

-https://markomelle.github.io/shoe-store - Link to the live demo of the project hosted on GitHub Pages or similar platform.

 ## Screenshots